dotgc/fitness/guide.md

 PS: Some people like to pair shoulders with legs because training chest, triceps and shoulders on the same day with heavy weights can be quite taxing.

-### Questions?
-1. Shoulder position to activate lats
-2. reverse pec deck for back deltoid development
-3. side lateral for medial deltoid
-4. shoulder press for overall shoulders

 ### How to inhale:
 During a rep, inhale when it is easy and exhale when it's hard.
 For example, during a bench press, inhale when coming down and exhale when lifting up

-### Pushups
+### Questions?
-Inhale and exhale with every rep. Inhale when coming down and exhale while moving up continuously
+1. Shoulder position to activate lats

 ### Resources